osamamaruf/jQuery-menu-aim/README.md

 experience is hopefully similar to amazon.com/'s "Shop by Department" dropdown.

+## Bower install :

+Use the below command to install menu-aim from bower:
+        bower install menu-aim --save

 ## Use like so :

 Note: el is the menu/dropdown.